gpadolina/diagnosticAnalysisAndStepwiseRegression/README.md

 Multiple R-squared:  0.7067,	Adjusted R-squared:  0.671
 F-statistic: 19.76 on 5 and 41 DF,  p-value: 5.594e-10
 ```
 After running the initial model, it generated an adjusted R-squared of 0.671 and all of the variables except Examination are significant.
 This indicates that Examination should be dropped and see how it would affect the model and remaining variables.
-However, I will keep it until performing model selection.
+However, lets keep it until performing model selection.

 ### Normality Plot
 ![Image of Normality Plot](https://github.com/gpadolina/diagnosticAnalysisAndStepwiseRegression/blob/master/plots/normalityPlot.png)